The Facts About Holes in the Heart & How They’re Treated

 What is Atrial Septal Defect (ASD) and how is it treated?

-An ASD, or atrial septal defect, is also a hole in the septum between the left and right chambers of the heart.
-But unlike a PFO, which occurs when a naturally forming hole doesn’t close after birth, an ASD is a type of congenital heart defect that occurs when the septum doesn’t form normally.
+An atrial septal defect (ASD) is a hole in the wall (septum) between the heart’s two upper chambers.
+Unlike a patent foramen ovale (PFO), which is a small hole that simply doesn’t close after birth, an ASD is a congenital defect, meaning the septum didn’t form properly before birth.

 Structural Heart Center at Georgia Heart Institute